Sunlitt/Sunlitt-AppStore/README.md

 # Sunlitt-AppStore
-Litt tells you the direction of the sun at any time of the day.
+Sunlitt tells you the direction of the sun at any time of the day.

 Available for iPhone, iPad and Apple Watch.